kadriane/Vacuum-Gauges-Controller/README.md

 Author of project has been not granted with a permission for publishing source codes of firmware and console application.

-More details about software can be found in chapter 6 of the [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).
+More details about software can be found in chapter 6 of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).

 ### GUI templates (selected)
-Graphical User Interface (GUI) effects are generated using designed GUI templates, saved as standard image formats and loaded to the external NOR and SDRAM memories.
+Graphical User Interface (GUI) effects are generated using designed GUI templates, saved in standard image formats and loaded to the external NOR and SDRAM memories.

 More details about GUI can be found in chapter 6.4 of the [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).